salvagelabs/jsonresume-theme-concise-serif/README.md

 In order to get values from an actual JSONResume, you'll need to use a templating system, such as [Mustache](http://mustache.github.io/) or [Handlebars](http://handlebarsjs.com/).
 The default boilerplate theme uses Handlebars.

-### package.json

-Because you'll need to publish this as your own soon, you'll need to change some of the fields.
-You can replace the name field with your own theme name, so long as it starts with `jsonresume-theme-`.
-This prefix will allow your theme to be found by the theme server during deployment.

-Next, you'll want to change the description and author.
-You can change the description to anything you'd like, and the author should be your name.

-If you are also putting your theme up on Github, you'll probably want to keep the repository field, but replace the url with your own.

-Lastly, you can put all of your theme dependencies in the `dependencies` field.
-As you can see, we already have [Handlebars](http://handlebarsjs.com/) as one of the dependencies.
-If you wish not to use Handlebars, you may remove this, and replace it with another templating system.

 ### index.js

 The `index.js` is where all the compiliing of your theme, and neccessary edits will go.